December 30, 2025 (5mo ago)

 "Hey Claude, turn off the purifier."

-Done.
-No app.
-No menus.
-No waiting for Dyson's servers to wake up.
+It turned off.
+No app, no menus, no waiting for Dyson's servers to wake up.

 Check out the project on GitHub →

-Getting here was a journey though.
-Three different approaches, a temperature bug that claimed my room was -243°C, and learning way more about MQTT edge cases than I planned to.
+Getting there took a while, though: three different approaches, a temperature bug that claimed my room was -243°C, and a lot more MQTT edge cases than I'd planned to learn about.

 The Itch